SCN3A-Related Neurodevelopmental Disorders

 SCN3A is not the name of a medical condition but is rather the name of the gene that is affected.
 The SCN3A gene encodes the instructions to form a sodium (abbreviated “Na+”) channel.
 Na+ channels are protein complexes that allow the positively-charged Na+ ion into cells including brain cells (neurons), leading to neuron activation.

 Signs and symptoms of SCN3A-related neurodevelopmental disorders

-SCN3A-Related Neurodevelopmental Disorders includes a spectrum of phenotypes, ranging from, on the milder end of the spectrum, mild developmental delay/intellectual disability with speech/language delay with or without epilepsy, to the more severe end of the spectrum, early infantile epileptic encephalopathy/developmental and epileptic encephalopathy with or without multifocal or diffuse malformation of cortical development.
+SCN3A-Related Neurodevelopmental Disorders includes a spectrum of phenotypes.
+On the milder end of the spectrum, children may present with mild developmental delay/intellectual disability with speech/language delay with or without epilepsy.
+On the more severe end of the spectrum, children may present with early infantile epileptic encephalopathy/developmental and epileptic encephalopathy with or without multifocal or diffuse malformation of cortical development.

 - Seizures may improve outside of early childhood but seem to not resolve completely in more severe cases.